 About the Author

 Chelsea Green is an associate professor of music at The American University in Cairo.
 She teaches music history, introductory ethnomusicology, music theory, music entrepreneurship and guitar performance.
-Drawing on her experience as a professional guitar soloist and ensemble player, Chelsea also directs Cairo Guitar Collective (CGC) and the AUC Guitar Ensemble, both ensembles consistently perform throughout Egypt.
+Drawing on her experience as a professional guitar soloist and ensemble player, Chelsea also directs the Cairo Guitar Collective (CGC) and the AUC Guitar Ensemble, both of which perform regularly throughout Egypt.

 In 2018, CGC completed a US/Egyptian tour and full-length recording of the Egyptian Composers Project.
 For this project, four Egyptian composers created new works for the group.
 Chelsea also transcribes music for guitar.
 Her transcriptions of French art songs for guitar and voice are published and distributed by California Guitar Archives (CGA).
 CGA also distributes her full-length album, The Mélodies of Eric Satie and Reynaldo Hahn, performed by duo Les Copines (Risa Larson, soprano & Chelsea Green, guitars).
 In 2011, she published a philosophical article entitled Permission to Play: Obstacles and Open Spaces in Music-Making.
 The article describes how the phenomenon of play, as articulated by the philosopher Hans George Gadamer, relates to the performing arts.